Kognitive/BallPrediction/README.md

 # BallPrediction

-University related.
-This should use machine learning technique to predict the position of a ball in a few seconds.
+Bachelor project by using RNN's to predict dynamics of ball.